 Consider preservative-free (PF) formulations for patients with:

-- long term treatment >3/12 or frequency >6 times daily
+- Long term treatment (over 3 months) or frequency >4 times daily

 - The majority of patients in primary care can be managed with first line agents.

 - All tear supplements should be given in conjunction with advice on modifiable risk factors.